Start planning your trip

 The Sadaijin and Udaijin ward off evil.

-These pieces with 'daijobu' (大丈夫 - it will all be alright) written on them are quite popular.
+These pieces with 'daijobu' (大丈夫 - meaning "it will all be alright") written on them are quite popular.

 Asakusa Shrine also offers card charms that have had the spirits of the deities transferred into them.
 According to the priestesses, by making them into card shapes, people can carry them and receive the protection of the gods wherever they go.

-The amazing thing about these cards is that you can use them to gather points in stores that offer symons points.
+The amazing thing about these cards is that you can use them to gather points in partner stores.
 You can use the points, but the ones that you collect go towards supporting the shrine itself.
-These are a truly unique concept.

 If you tell them what you're looking for a the reception desk, they will bring you the application.
 Fill in your name and address.